CharlesKiarie/AwesomeContact/README.md

 - MongoDB(Mongodb Atlas)
 - express, express-validator, express-sessions

+## TLDR: What I built

+- The sign up and login with bcrypt.
+- The contact form endpoint users would post to.
+- Custom validation for all input fields
+- Mongodb managed sessions

 ## Notes & Considerations

-An ambitious project to build something from scratch....I implemented the mvp with custom sign up and logins and realised I never want to do that on my own ever again it was suxh a headache.
+An ambitious project to build something from scratch....I implemented the mvp with custom sign up and login workflow and realised I never want to do that on my own ever again it was such a headache.
 Most recent project I am using passport and google for authentication.

-I forgot my email and password
+I forgot my email and password should have implemented a change password feature for this.... facepalm T_T

-The app used aws-ses to send emails to users and all the logic going into managing who an email belongs(a user) and a user can have many emails registered to awesomeContacts endpoints and they could have many thank-you pages.
+The app used aws-ses to send emails to users and all the logic going into managing who an email belongs to(a user) and a how user can have many emails registered to awesomeContacts endpoints and they could have many thank-you pages.

 To prevent losing emails to wierd edge case bugs I used a mailer queue that always ensured a processed contact form's data would always be saved on a mongodb database then processed and sent by the mailer using nodemailer through aws-ses services.